Highlights from the 2017/18 fiscal year

 May 1, 2017 to April 30, 2018 (Source: IAP/WaterlooWorks)

 Co-operative education is a hallmark of excellence at the University of Waterloo.
 What started with a cohort of 74 students in 1957 has grown to more than 21,000 today.
 Not only have we grown in numbers during this time, we've evolved to bring work-integrated learning to all students in any plan.
-With co-op remaining a pillar of the University's strategic plan, it's no wonder nearly seven out of 10 Waterloo students were registered in a co-op program in fall 2017.
+With co-op as a foundational value in the University’s history and development, it’s no wonder nearly seven out of ten Waterloo students were registered in a co-op program in fall 2017.

 A driver of enrolment growth